Lipschitz functions with prescribed blowups at many points: Introduction

-\begin{remark} \begin{itemize} \item[(i)] Point (I) in Theorem \ref{main} is the generalization of Theorem 1 of \cite{alberti-lusin}.
+\begin{remark} \rm{ \begin{itemize} \item[(i)] Statement (I) in Theorem \ref{main} is a generalization of Theorem 1 of \cite{alberti-lusin}.
 In Section \ref{s3} we prove a more precise version of this statement, including the possibility to choose the Lipschitz function $g$ in point (iii) of Definition \ref{def_presc} of class $C^1$, with arbitrarily small $L^{\infty}$ norm and with $L^p$ estimates on its gradient for every $p\in[1,\infty]$.
 A similar result was recently proved by David in \cite{david-lusin} in the setting of PI spaces: a class of metric measure spaces which admit a differentiable structure.
-We point out that Point (I) can also be extended to doubling metric measure spaces, where the differentiable structure is defined using operators called derivations: we will pursue this somewhere else. \item[(ii)] The difference between point (II) of Theorem \ref{main} and point (II) of Theorem \ref{main1} is twofold.
-Firstly, in the second case there is no restriction on the function $f$, due to the fact that the decomposability bundle of a singular measure in $\R$ is always trivial.
-Secondly, the fact that the blowups in the first case are prescribed weakly in the Lusin sense, while in the second case are prescribed weakly, can be explained as follows.
-In dimension $N=1$, we are able to prove that, for every fixed $\varepsilon$ a residual set of 1-Lipschitz functions attains every 1-Lipschitz function in the set blowups, outside a set of measure at most $\varepsilon$.
-Since the intersection of countably may residual sets remains residual, we can clearly reinforce the previous statement, saying that residually many 1-Lipschitz functions attain, in a set of full measure, every 1-Lipschitz function as a blowups.
-In higher dimension, for fixed $\varepsilon$ it would be possible to prove the residuality of the set of Lipschitz functions attaining every ``admissible'' blowup outside a set of measure $\varepsilon$, with a technique similar to that used in the proof of Theorem 1.1 (ii) of \cite{alberti-marchese}.
-The issue is that with such technique one could only prove that the above set is residual in a complete metric space of Lipschitz functions, which is suitably defined depending on $\varepsilon$ itself.
-Hence, the intersection of a countable family such sets, might in principle be empty. \item[(iii)] Point (I) of Theorem \ref{main1} is a simple observation, which is already contained in Proposition 4.2 of \cite{Ma}.
+We point out that statement (I) can also be extended to doubling metric measure spaces, where the differentiable structure is defined using operators called derivations: we will not pursue this issue in the present paper. \item[(ii)] The difference between statement (II) of Theorem \ref{main1} and statement (II) of Theorem \ref{main} is twofold.
+Firstly, in the 1-dimensional case there is no restriction on the function $f$, due to the fact that the decomposability bundle of a singular measure in $\R$ is always trivial.
+Secondly, we remark that the blowups in the 1-dimensional case are prescribed weakly, while in the general case are prescribed only weakly in the Lusin sense.
+More precisely, in dimension $N=1$ we are able to prove that residually many 1-Lipschitz functions attain, in a set of full measure, every 1-Lipschitz function in ${\rm{Lip}}(B,0)$ as a blowup. \item[(iii)] Statement (I) of Theorem \ref{main1} is a simple observation, which is already contained in Proposition 4.2 of \cite{Ma}.
 The restriction to the family of positively homogeneous functions is clearly necessary in order to prescribe blowups strongly, because if $f\in \Tan(g,x)$ and $h\in \Tan(f,0)$, then it also holds $h\in \Tan(g,x)$.
 Presumably, also in dimension larger than 1 the possibility to prescribe strongly some non-linear blowups in the Lusin sense should depend on some property of the measure and intuitively it should fail when the measure is ``very diffused''.
 On the other side, it sounds reasonable that if the measure $\mu$ is supported on a $k$-rectifiable set $E$ in $\R^N$ ($k<N$) then any Borel function $f$ which is $\mu$-a.e. positively homogeneous and linear along the tangent bundle to $E$ prescribes the blowups of a Lipschitz function strongly in the Lusin sense.
-However we do not pursue this issue in this paper. \end{itemize} \end{remark}
+However we do not pursue this issue in this paper. \end{itemize}} \end{remark}